kevinmhankes/Weather-wX-Improved-UI/doc/FAQ.md

 Last updated: 2021-12-15

-**Dec 15 5:50pm EST: Nexrad radar is slow to respond at times.
-This might impact location based current conditions as well**

 Helpful Links to check status from NWS if I am on vacation or not able to respond quickly to update the FAQ:
 * [https://radar3pub.ncep.noaa.gov/](https://radar3pub.ncep.noaa.gov/)